What are ovarian cysts?

 Unfortunately, there is nothing you can do to prevent cysts from forming.
 In certain cases, hormonal medication can be given to suppress certain types of cysts.
 However, by going for regular routine gynaecological examinations, any cyst you have can be diagnosed and treated in its early stages, whether it is benign or cancerous.

-Lots of ladies have cysts.
+Ovarian cysts are common in women.
 It is sometimes only discovered on an ultrasound.
 There may be no symptoms at all.
-However, if it grows, you may begin to experience the following symptoms:
+However, if the cyst grows, you may begin to experience the following symptoms:

 - pelvic pain before or during the menstrual cycle